#38 Difference Between Envy and Jealousy: Transforming Bitterness into Faith

 Believe in God’s Sequence of Events

 What God has planned for your life is very different from what other people might have planned for theirs.
 Just because someone is at a higher level in life doesn’t automatically mean you’re at a lower level.
-Remember that he has amazing plans for you at a time when you least expect it.
+Remember that He has amazing plans for you at a time when you least expect it.

 Pay Attention to Your Own Improvement